diegoami/DA_ML_Capstone/solutions.md

 ### MISCLASSIFIED IMAGES

-To find out about images in the training / validation set that I might have misclassified, I created a simple graphical tool under  _letsplay_classifier/requirements.txt_ .
+I found out that there were images in the training / validation set that were misclassified, therefore I thought about correcting the dataset

 For this, I use a list of images that were misclassified (_misclassified.json_) produced by the script _verify_model.py_ .
 Using a small GUI tool,  _sel_image.py_ I can go through  images that have a very high probability of being classified wrongly, and save the images where I reject the expected label for the predicted one under _rejected.json_.
 These files are used then everywhere when I train or evaluate a model from locally saved datasets, to move files to their correct label directories.

+Although this led to even better accuracy, I decided to drop this approach, as it turned out that models produced on a "corrected" dataset gave worse results when used to split videos in scenes